-- If the data subject contacts a MWI Group company to request information (e.g., request to receive information material about a product), data processing to meet this request is permitted. - Customer loyalty or advertising measures are subject to further legal requirements.
+- If the data subject contacts a GMC-I Group company to request information (e.g., request to receive information material about a product), data processing to meet this request is permitted. - Customer loyalty or advertising measures are subject to further legal requirements.
 Personal data may be processed for advertising purposes or market and opinion research, provided that this is consistent with the purpose for which the data were originally collected.
 The data subject must be informed about the use of his/her data for advertising purposes.
 If data are collected exclusively for advertising purposes, their disclosure by the data subject is voluntary.
 The data subject shall be informed of the voluntariness of providing data for these purposes.
-When communicating with the data subject, consent10 shall be obtained from him/her to process the data for advertising purposes.
-When giving consent, the data subject shall have the possibility to choose between the available contact channels such as mail, electronic mail and telephone (consent see 6.1.3). - If the data subject disagrees with the use of his or her data for advertising purposes, further use of his or her data for these purposes is not permitted and must be blocked accordingly.
+When communicating with the data subject, consent shall be obtained from him/her to process the data for advertising purposes. - If the data subject disagrees with the use of his or her data for advertising purposes, further use of his or her data for these purposes is not permitted and must be blocked accordingly.
 Any other existing restrictions in some countries regarding the use of data for advertising purposes must be observed.